Stomach Pain after Eating and Diarrhea: 7 causes, Gastroenterologist explains.

 - Bile acid diarrhea (BAD): due to trouble absorbing bile from your intestine.

-Features suggestive for bile-related diarrhea:
+Features suggestive of bile-related diarrhea:

 - History of gallstones or removal of your gallbladder.